 - Buses 49, 490, 491, 23, 492, N11, N10

 - Tram No. 19

 Love this?
-Explore the entire list of things to do in Vatican City before you plan your trip.
+Explore the entire list of places to visit in Vatican City before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Vatican City and book an accommodation of your choice.

 95% of people who visit Vatican City include Vatican Museums in their plan

 50.09% of people start their Vatican Museums visit around 11 AM - 12 PM